cybercongress/cyb-ts/design/spec.md

 - Speed: Faster is always better than slow
 - Offline: Travel in spacetime cannot be imagined without offline first experience
 - Modularity: I am a limited set of concise interfaces
-- Minimalizm: If you dont know why to add, do not add
+- Minimalism: If you don't know why to add, do not add
 - Wisdom: You educate me, I educate you
 - Fun: Everyone loves games and tits
 - Universal: I can work for humans, robots, animals, progs and other living forms